lorisleiva/laravel-deployer/docs/custom-tasks.md

 after('mycustom:task', 'myscustom:secondtask');
 ```

+Laravel Deployer provides shallow hooks to help you hook tasks into more strategic places of your deployment flow.
+[Read more](shallow-hooks).

 ## Filtering

 You can define tasks to only run under a certain stage, role or hostname using the following methods.